driekh/driekh.github.io/_posts/2026-08-16-homepage-history.md

 ---
 date: '2026-08-16'
 lang: en
-title: An ode to homepage history
+title: Homepage history
 layout: post
 updatedate: '2026-08-16'
 ---

-## An ode to the old internet of homepages and personality
+## Homepage history

 I got online in the early 90s, at first via the uni, then via the first internet provider in the Netherlands, xs4all.